Putin, Xi to attend virtual SCO summit hosted by India's Modi

 NEW DELHI, July 4 (Reuters) - Leaders of the Shanghai Cooperation Organisation (SCO) on Tuesday will hold an online summit hosted by India seeking to expand the influence of the Eurasian group by including Iran and opening a path to membership for Belarus.

-China’s President Xi Jinping and Russian leader Vladimir Putin will participate in the virtual summit, which will be Putin’s first appearance at an international event since he crushed a mutiny by the Wagner mercenary group in late June.
+China’s President Xi Jinping and Russian leader Vladimir Putin will participate in the virtual summit, which will be Putin’s first appearance at an international event since the short-livedmutiny by the Wagner mercenary group in late June.

-While Iran is expected to be accepted as a member, Belarus will sign a memorandum of obligations which will lead to its membership later.
+While Iran is expected to be accepted as a member at Tuesday's summit, Belarus will sign a memorandum of obligations which will lead to its membership later.
 When both countries, which have observer status and enjoy close ties to Moscow, are accepted as members of the SCO it will expand the grouping's western flank in both Europe and Asia.

 The summit takes place barely two weeks after Indian Prime Minister Narendra Modi was hosted by U.S. President Joe Biden for a state visit, and the two countries called themselves "among the closest partners in the world".

-Putin spoke to Modi in a call last week to discuss the aftermath of the quashed mercenary mutiny.
-During the discussion Modi reiterated a call for dialogue and diplomacy regarding the war in Ukraine.
+Putin spoke to Modi in a call last week to discuss the aftermath of the mercenary mutiny.
+During the discussion, Modi reiterated a call for dialogue and diplomacy regarding the war in Ukraine.

-Last year on the sidelines of the summit in Uzbekistan Modi told Putin that it is not the era of war, which is the closest India has come to addressing the issue of the war directly with the Russian leader.
+Last year on the sidelines of the summit in Uzbekistan, Modi told Putin that it was not the era of war, which is the closest India has come to addressing the issue directly with the Russian leader.

 RUSSIAN OIL

-Both Putin and Xi are expected to visit New Delhi in September as India hosts the G20 summit, for which Biden and leaders of other member nations are also likely to be present.
+Both Putin and Xi are expected to visit New Delhi in September as India hosts the G20 summit, and Biden and leaders of other member nations are also likely to be present.

-The summit on Tuesday will also see Modi sharing the virtual stage with Xi for the first time since November when the two leaders were present for the G20 summit in Indonesia.
+The summit on Tuesday will also see Modi sharing the virtual stage with Xi for the first time since November when the two leaders were present at the G20 summit in Indonesia.

 The relationship between the two nuclear-armed Asian giants has been frosty for over three years as they are involved in a continuing standoff on their Himalayan frontier.